10 things every intranet should have

 - Written text should be in short, easy to read chunks

-- Bullet points should be used to emphasise key points
+- Bullet points should be used to emphasize key points

 - Images are very important to attracting readers, illustrating points and breaking up text

-- Short multi-media videos enhances content, making engaging people far easier
+- Short multi-media videos enhance content, making engaging people far easier

 - Content should have helpful links to further related information, either through manual links or from automated recommendations made by the intranet itself